wkappel/AMET/docs/AMET_aqProject_Pre_and_Post_Analysis_Script_Guide_v15.md

 <a id="picksteps"></a>Section 1: Select which analysis steps you want to execute
 -------------------------------------
 ```
  RUN_COMBINE            Run combine on CCTM output?
 Choices are T,F.
  RUN_HR2DAY             Run hr2day program on combine ouput?
 Choices are T,F.
  WRITE_SITEX            Write scripts for running site compare for each selected network?
 Choices are T,F.
  RUN_SITEX              Run site compare scripts for each selected network?
 Choices are T,F.
  CREATE_PROJECT         Create AMET project?
 Choices are T,F.
  LOAD_SITEX             Load site compare output for each selected network into AMET database?
 Choices are T,F.
  UPDATE_PROJECT         Update the AMET project info for an existing project (all data are retained)?
 Choices are T,F.
  REMAKE_PROJECT         Remake an existing AMET project.
 Note that all existing data will be deleted.
 Choices are T,F.
  DELETE_PROJECT         Delete an existing AMET project.
 This will delete all data in the existing
                         AMET table and remove the table from the database.
 Choices are T,F.
+ RENAME_PROJECT         Rename an existing AMET project, retaining all existing data.
+Must also set CREATE_PROJECT to T to invoke.
+Must also specify new project name using the environment variable NEW_AMET_PROJECT_NAME.
+Choices are T,F.
+ NEW_AMET_PROJECT_NAME  New name for AMET project you are renaming.
  AMET_DB                Use the AMET database for evaluation plotting?
 Choices are T,F.
  spatial_plots          Create maps of bias and error from site compare output?
 Choices are T,F.
  stacked_barplots       Create stacked bar plots of PM2.5 species from site compare output?
 Choices are T,F.
  time_plots             Create time series plots from site compare output?
 Choices are T,F.
  scatter_plots          Create scatter plots from site compare output?
 Choices are T,F.
  misc_plots             Create bugle plots and soccer goal plots from site compare output?
 Choices are T,F.
 ```
-All 15 environment variables in this section are T/F flags.
+All 16 of the 17 environment variables in this section are T/F flags (the other is a project name to specify).
 Flags can be set to T or F depending on what post-processing files are needed and which steps have already been completed.
 While the flags can be set in many different permutations, the post-processing must take place in a specific order:
 1. Run the combine utility on CCTM output to create COMBINE_ACONC and COMBINE_DEP files.
 2. [Required if including TOAR network] Run the hr2day utility on the combine output to create daily average values (e.g. daily 8hrmax ozone).
 3. Create "sitex" run scripts for controlling the execution of the sitecmp and sitecmp_dailyo3 utilities.